-Edited by Mary Joy, Anonymous, Rebecca M., Graeme and 2 others
+Edited by Mary Joy, Rebecca M., Graeme, Robbi and 1 other

 Peer groups play an important role in one's life.
 Peer groups are the circle of friends that we chose to spend time with based on like interests and compatibility.
 These peers or friends may affect you physically and mentally.
 They can effect your values, character, and behavior whether you are aware of it or not.
 Because adolescents spend more of their time with friends and other young people than they do with adults, they may be more influenced by irresponsible teenagers than with the sound advise and instructions of a parent or a teacher.
 This is understandable since we all enjoy being with someone who we share things in common with such as age, social status, hobbies, likes and values.
 Teenagers often prefer not to be friends with someone who is different.